How to get cheap theatre tickets: Official London Theatre Sale and more money-saving tips

 (Image credit: Getty images)

-Sites like the TKTS booth in Leicester Square sell ‘on the day’ tickets with savings of around 20 – 40% and depending on the show – discounts could even top 50%.
+Sites like the TKTS booth in Leicester Square sell ‘on the day’ tickets with savings of around 20 – 40%, and depending on the show, discounts could even top 50%.

 Half-price theatre tickets with Lovetheatre

-It’s also worth searching sites like lastminute.com for ticket deals and checking seating plans before booking through sites like theatremonkey and Seatplan
+Right now you can get discounts of over 40% booking tickets through Lovetheatre and it’s also worth searching sites like lastminute.com for ticket deals.
+Check seating plans before booking through sites like theatremonkey.

 With theatremonkey you can search for the theatre and it brings up seating plans with seating advice.